12 Small Bathroom Color Ideas for the Perfect Palette

 If keeping your small space cheery is a primary goal, ask at the paint store about the color's light reflectance value (LRV).
 "The higher the LRV, the more light will bounce around the room," says Kelly Berg, San Francisco-area color consultant.
 "The lower the LRV, the more the color will absorb light, which will make the room seem moody."

-Want to quickly figure out what colors inspire you?
-Look no further than your closet and what you use to accent your wardrobe.
+Peek into your closet to quickly determine what colors inspire you.
+The hues that dominate your wardrobe can offer clues for small bathroom color ideas.
 "Raid your accessories," says Grant K. Gibson, a San Francisco designer.
 "Your handbags, belts, and jewelry are bound to contain more colors that excite you."

 12. Don't be afraid of dark bathroom colors.